Your IP is 38.107.191.104 IP United States, You should hide your IP address

 hideipvpn_openvpn_vistaadmin2

-From now on, the application will always run as administrator if you use the shortcut to launch it.
+From now on, OpenVPN Gui will always run as administrator if you use the shortcut to launch it.
 (You’ll be prompted by UAC if you have it enabled).

-In the toolbar, you should now see a symbol for OpenVPN (two red screens).
-Right click on the symbol with the mouse, choose Hideipvpn-UK or Hideipvpn-US and click Connect.
+Now, in the toolbar, you should see a symbol for OpenVPN (two red screens).
+Right click on the symbol with the mouse, choose server you want to connect and click Connect.

-A successfull VPN connection will be shown above the OpenVPN symbol.
+A successful VPN connection will be shown above the OpenVPN symbol.
 During a connection, the two little screens will be green.

 Vista Problems